 The Tetanus and Diphtheria Toxoids vaccine, made by Mass Biologics, is made up of the following ingredients (not in order of quantity):

 Reaction to tetanus vaccine is common and differs somewhat between children and adults.
 Mild side effects are very common, with approximately one in four children experiencing them.
 Some of these are common in adults too.

-Tetanus shots can also cause Brachial Neuritis.
+Tetanus shots can also cause Brachial Neuritis which is commonly referred to as Parsonage-Turner Syndrome ("PTS").
 This condition causes paralysis of the shoulder muscles accompanied by extreme pain.
-Although pain and treatment can vary between individuals, Brachial Neuritis can last as long as two years and lead to irreversible muscle wasting.
+Although pain and treatment can vary between individuals, Parsonage-Turner Syndrome can last as long as two years and lead to irreversible muscle deterioration.